+(iernie part er)

 Domain: E3 Condition State

 Range: E3 Condition State

-Quantification: one to many $(0,n:0,1)$
+Quantification: one to many (0,n:0,1)

 Scope note: This property describes the decomposition of an E3 Condition State into discrete, subsidiary states.

-It is assumed that the sub-states into which the condition state is analysed form a logical whole - although the entire story may not be completely known - and that the sub-states are in fact constitutive of the general condition state.
+Examples: It is assumed that the sub-states into which the condition state is analysed form a logical whole - although the entire story may not be completely known - and that the sub-states are in fact constitutive of the general condition state.
 For example, a general condition state of "in ruins" may be decomposed into the individual stages of decay.

-The Condition State of the ruined Parthenon (E3 Condition State) consists of (P5) a bombarded state (E3 Condition State) from the explosion of a Venetian shell in 1687
+The Condition State of the ruined Parthenon (E3) consists of the bombarded state after the explosion of a Venetian shell in $1687 (E3)^4$